-An employee must report back to the worksite, unless there is less than one hour left in the work day or as provided in an applicable negotiated agreement subject to limitation in NRS 6.190; and, as appropriate, make necessary arrangements for a substitute during the absence.
+An employee who is released from jury duty must report back to the worksite, unless there is less than one hour left in the work day or as provided in an applicable negotiated agreement subject to limitation in NRS 6.190.
+As appropriate, an employee must make necessary arrangements for a substitute during the absence.